atwing/atwing.github.io/_posts/2017-08-02-shell-commands-assistant.md

 [IMAGE: screenshot of ls -lh in /home/homeassistant/.homeassistant/] {: .notice--info}

+Too many notes: If you want to boot your computer using a shell command, there are a lot of online guides on how to set up Wake-on-LAN.
+I am using the [**wakeonlan**](https://packages.debian.org/search?keywords=wakeonlan) package for example.
+I could write a quick guide on this too on demand.
+{: .notice--info}

 Almost there!
 Now that we got the shell command service running, we only need to link IFTTT with Home Assistant & Google Assistant and finally create an IFTTT applet to run the whole setup.

 ### Step 3: Link the Good, the Bad and the Ugly